jackouni/RB130-139/RB139_study.md

 ## `Symbol#to_proc` / Symbol to Proc

 When the `&` operator is prepended to an argument, it attempts to convert the given argument to a block.
 If the argument is a `Proc` object `&` naturally converts it to a block to `yield` in the method.
-If the argument is not a `Proc` object then `&` will attempt to first conver the given argument to a `Proc` using the `#to_proc` method.
+If the argument is not a `Proc` object then `&` will attempt to first convert the given argument to a `Proc` using the `#to_proc` method.

 In the case of `Symbol` objects as arugments with `&` prepended, the `Symbol#to_proc` method is called to convert the `Symbol` into a `Proc`.
 When this is done, a method with the same name as the `Symbol` is converted to its `Proc` counterpart.
 From here, the `Proc` is then converted into a block.

 **Here's a custom example to demonstrate:**

 ```ruby
 class Item
   def initialize(value)